MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 4. On the **az500-04-vm1** blade, click **Connect**.
 Confirm that you are on the **RDP** tab.

 5. Click **Download RDP File** and use it to connect to the **az500-04-vm1** Azure VM via Remote Desktop.
-When prompted to authenticate, provide the following credntials:
+When prompted to authenticate, provide the following credentials:

    |Setting|Value|
    |---|---|